Chia-Network/chialisp-web/docs/puzzles/cats.md

   * inner_conditions - The conditions returned by the inner puzzle
   * tail_solution - (optional) A list of opaque parameters

 Although the TAIL is powerful, it is **not necessarily** run every time the coin is spent.
-The TAIL is run if:
-  * it is revealed in the solution
-  * extra_delta is not `0`
-  * lineage_proof is not present
+The TAIL is run if a "magic" condition is created in the inner puzzle.
+This "magic" condition is required to prevent people who can spend the TAIL from intercepting the spend and changing it against the spender's will.

 The TAIL should check diligently for the following things:
   * Is the Extra Delta minting or melting any coins, and if so, do I approve?
   * If this coin's parent is not a CAT of the same type as me, do I approve?
-  * Do I want to add any conditions?
-  * Do I want to change any of the conditions returned by the inner puzzle?

 ## The limits of a TAIL's power